BurdetteLamar/minitest_log/README.md

 Each verdict method returns ```true``` or ```false``` to indicate whether the verdict succeeded or failed.

+Verdict methods are described below.

+For each is shown:

+- The method's syntax.
+- An example test using the method.
+- The log output by the example test.
-The text below is adapted from [docs.ruby-lang.org](https://docs.ruby-lang.org/en/2.1.0/MiniTest/Assertions.html)
+- Descriptive text, adapted from [docs.ruby-lang.org](https://docs.ruby-lang.org/en/2.1.0/MiniTest/Assertions.html)

 ### Assert Verdicts